 Step one is identifying the companies that meet our thematic constraints.
-In the case of the Smart Transportation Fund, that means identifying companies involved in the autonomous vehicle, the electric vehicle, transportation as a service, and other industries that are part of the smart transportation revolution.
 We delete from this universe companies that are too small or too illiquid.

 The universe is just our starting point.
 From there we do in-depth analysis of every stock in the universe.
 This analysis is highly quantitative; a deep dive in the financial history and an analysis of a variety of financial metrics.
 Key among these is a consistency of cash flow and profitability and comparison to industry peers.
 There is also a subjective analysis done for every company.
 The process is both art and science.

 We prefer to invest in companies that consistently produce above average return on invested capital.
 The criterion doesn’t always apply; often rapidly growing companies are reinvesting cash and don’t necessarily score well during the ramp up phase.
 But all things considered, we prefer profitable companies that consistently produce above-average returns.
 Quality also means low debt levels and good balance sheets.
 Again, some companies we invest in won’t meet these criteria, but it is generally an important element.

 With this groundwork in place, we’re confident that the companies we select have the potential to outperform their peers.
 Company by company, we build a portfolio of equities that we understand from the bottom-up and from the top-down.

 PORTFOLIO CONSTRUCTION: EQUALLY WEIGHTED & SET NUMBER OF HOLDINGS